2Checkout/2checkout-android-sdk/README.md

                 if (result.resultCode == ThreedsManager.threedsResultCode) {
                     if (result.data!=null) {
                         result.data?.let {
-                            //our sdk will return the transaction reference number here after the 3ds is completes
+                            //our sdk will return the transaction reference number here after the 3ds process completes
                             //note that this receiver only indicates that the 3ds flow is over and does not indicate if it was succesfull or not
                             //so another api call to get the status of the transaction is required val refNO = it.getStringExtra(ThreedsManager.keyRefNO)?:""